TayQiXiang/pln2022/README.md

 Categories included:

-- Closed Category is for all the first-year students.
+- Closed Category is for all the first-year students in UM.
 - Open Category is for all students in Malaysia.

 Rounds included: